 In order to identify and fix cabling issues as early in the manufacturing process as possible, cable testers are used to automatically test for conformity, quality, and functionality.
 A range of tests can be used to make determinations for each.
 Below, we discuss some of the more common cable testing processes and the intended outcome of each.

 Cable conformity means that the cabling matches the design plans.
 If cables are conforming, the connector pins, twisted pairs, and shielding are all in the correct places.
 Cable quality means all the connectors, insulations, and the cables work how they are supposed to work.
 Quality tests seek to root out damages, scratches, dust, and air where it should not be.
 Cable functionality is tested after conformity and quality to determine that the components will work in realistic conditions and still do what they are designed and manufactured to do.

 Additionally, cable testing reduces the overall time required for testing and consequently makes the manufacturing process more efficient.
-Any problems that can be found early can be fixed more easily than after a full product is manufactured.
+An electronic manufacturer can detect problems early and fix them before the full product is manufactured.
 The last thing you want is to find out that the wiring in a completed project would never have passed cable testing.

 A range of cable testing processes can help determine if an electrical component meets the needs, specs, and certification required by the manufacturer or end-product.
 Point to point testing, high potential testing, measured charge testing, RF cable testing and complex cables pegboards all assist with identifying quality and reducing manufacturing time.

 Point to Point Testing – In point to point testing, a charge is sent from one designated connector to another designated connector.
 The charge is sent and then measured.
 In this way, the point to point test confirms the functionality of the electrical connections.